WeeLonelySoul/Misha/README.md

-# louOS Work In Progress
+# louOS A Work In Progress
 A quite so different operating system